-Your driving privilege had been previously suspended or revoked.
+(2) your driving privilege had been previously suspended or revoked; and

-Regarding the DA's ability to show that the DMV suspended or revoked your driving privilege, if a case proceeded to trial (rare in these kinds of cases, but it happens), he or she will provide a certified DMV printout of your driving record, which surely will show when the privilege was suspended or revoked.
-Your defense attorney can dispute that printout on hearsay grounds, but a judge will likely allow it into evidence.
-The DA may have to subpoena a DMV employee, which is unlikely but could happen, in which case that record is almost guaranteed to come into evidence.
+These cases do not often go all the way to trial, but when they do, the D.A. conventionally will produce a certified DMV printout of your driving record, to show when the privilege was suspended or revoked.
+Your defense attorney can dispute that the printout should not be allowed on hearsay grounds, but a judge will likely allow it into evidence.
+A very prepared D.A. would subpoena a DMV employee to lay a foundation of the DMV printout.
+But, again, judges generally will admit into evidence the DMV printout even without a DMV employee subpoenaed.
 The point is it's best not to bank on keeping the DMV record excluded from evidence.